-When combined with how probiotics help improve insulin sensitivity, its not surprising that they can give you a leg up in your fight against that bulging belly.
+When combined with how benefits of probiotics help improve insulin sensitivity, its not surprising that they can give you a leg up in your fight against that bulging belly.

 What many of us don’t realize is that when we suffer from an infection and the doctor gives us antibiotics, these pills kill both, the good and the bad bacteria, leaving our bodies more vulnerable to other opportunistic infections.
 The consumption of probiotics replenishes the good bacteria, strengthening the body once again.

 A study in 2012 showed that out of over 11,000 people consuming antibiotics, those supplementing probiotics had a much lower incidence of inflammatory issues related to digestion.